Election Day preps underway in Sedgwick County, officials say enough poll workers have volunteered

 “It was a great surprise,” said Melissa Schnieders, Sedgwick County deputy election commissioner.
 “We had a big surge of over 800 applicants come over in the last few weeks, which is phenomenal.”

-With more than a thousand poll workers to start training this week, some said they signed up to help make a difference after such a trying year.
+With more than 1,000 poll workers to start training this week, some said they signed up to help make a difference after such a trying year.

 “With everything that’s been going on, there are a lot of people that are invested in making this country succeed on both sides of the aisle in terms of political party,” said Blake Cripps, poll worker.